nycmeshnet/nycmesh.net/content/faq/index.md

 ---

-# Getting connected to the mesh
+# Getting connected to the Mesh

 ### <a name="covered"></a>How can I tell if I’m in the coverage zone for NYC Mesh?